LuciKritZ/lucion/README.md

    - **What it is**: This is an edgestore variable secret key.
    - **Where it comes from**: [Edgestore](https://edgestore.dev) -> Login -> Dashboard -> Project -> Info icon -> Project Keys

-## Shout out t0
+## Shout out to

 [Code with Antonio](https://www.codewithantonio.com/) for an excellent tutorial on youtube.
-I really appreciate it what he's doing for the community. <3
+I really appreciate it what he's doing for the community. 🫶🏻